klsheng/myinvois-php-sdk/README.md

 // Example contains hardcoded test data, you may need to modify it yourself
 $example = new CreateDocumentExample();
 $invoice = $example->createXmlDocument(InvoiceTypeCodes::INVOICE, $id, $supplier, $customer, $delivery, true, '/path/to/eInvoice.crt', '/path/to/eInvoice.key');

+// If you are using p12 or pfx file, you may use following code to generate document /*
+$invoice = $example->createXmlDocument(InvoiceTypeCodes::INVOICE, $id, $supplier, $customer, $delivery, true, '/path/to/eInvoice.p12', null, 'passphrase');
+*/

+// In case there is DS326 error, you may use following code to re-arrange issuer key sequences
+// Default sequence -> ['CN', 'E', 'OU', 'O', 'C']
+/*
+$invoice = $example->createXmlDocument(InvoiceTypeCodes::INVOICE, $id, $supplier, $customer, $delivery, true, '/path/to/eInvoice.p12', null, 'passphrase', ['C', 'O', 'OU', 'E', 'CN']);
+*/

 $documents = [];
 $document = MyInvoisHelper::getSubmitDocument($id, $invoice);